Appointments

 Home Visits

-Make sure to give the receptionist as much information as possible to enable the doctor to prioritise.
+Provide the receptionist with as much information as possible to help the doctor prioritize your visit.

-Remember that several patients can be seen at the surgery in the time that it takes to do a home visit.
-Home visits are normally carried out after morning surgery has finished which is between 12:30 and 14:00.
+Please note that several patients can be seen at the surgery in the time it takes to complete a home visit.
+Home visits are typically conducted after morning surgery, between 12:30 and 14:00.

-Please not that we cannot guarantee that you will be seen by your usual doctor.
-If there are a lot of visits, the doctor’s share these out by location as our practice area is large.
+We cannot guarantee that you will be seen by your usual doctor.
+If there are many visits to be made, doctors distribute them by location, as our practice area covers a large region.

 Allocation of a Named GP